JuliaGaussianProcesses/ApproximateGPs.jl/docs/src/userguide.md

 # Available Parametrizations

-Two Parametrizations of `q(u)` are presently available: Centered and non-Centered.
+Two parametrizations of `q(u)` are presently available: `Centered` and `NonCentered`.
-The Centered Parametrization expresses `q(u)` directly in terms of its mean and covariance.
+The `Centered` parametrization expresses `q(u)` directly in terms of its mean and covariance.
-The non-Centered Parametrization instead parametrises the mean and covariance of `ε := cholesky(cov(u)).U' \ (u - mean(u))`.
+The `NonCentered` parametrization instead parametrizes the mean and covariance of `ε := cholesky(cov(u)).U' \ (u - mean(u))`.

-The choice of Parametrization can have a substantial impact on the time it takes for ELBO optimisation to converge, and which Parametrization is better in a particular situation is not generally obvious.
+The choice of parametrization can have a substantial impact on the time it takes for ELBO optimisation to converge, and which parametrization is better in a particular situation is not generally obvious.
-That being said, the non-Centered Parametrization is often superior, so it is the default -- it is what is used in all of the examples above.
+That being said, the `NonCentered` parametrization is often superior, so it is the default -- it is what is used in all of the examples above.

-If you require a particular Parametrization, simply use the 3-argument version of the approximation constructor:
+If you require a particular parametrization, simply use the 3-argument version of the approximation constructor:
 ```julia
 SparseVariationalApproximation(Centered(), fz, q)
 SparseVariationalApproximation(NonCentered(), fz, q)
 ```

-For a discussion around these two Parametrizations, see e.g. [^Gorinova]
+For a discussion around these two parametrizations, see e.g. [^Gorinova]

 [^Gorinova]: Gorinova, Maria and Moore, Dave and Hoffman, Matthew [Automatic Reparameterisation of Probabilistic Programs](http://proceedings.mlr.press/v119/gorinova20a)